loopandlearn/news/docs/index.md

     * [Use your Watch to Remember your Phone](#use-your-watch-to-remember-your-phone)
     * [Check IOB and COB at Night](#apple-watch-helpful-information)
     * [Keep Phone on Automatic Time](#keep-phone-on-automatic-time)

+[Subscribe](https://www.loopandlearn.org/newsletter-signup/) to get this delivered to your email weekly.

 ## Text Version with Translations for News